For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 A budget tracker gives you a real-time view of where your money is going and helps you to start saving money if you're going overboard.
 Using one takes a bit more time and effort, but it will give you the best chance of staying solvent and cash-heavy at the end of the year.

-If you want to stay money-savvy you should do both – estimate your costs at the start of the year and track your spending habits to make sure you're not going overboard.
+If you want to stay money-savvy you should do both – estimate your costs at the start of the year and track your spending habits to make sure you're not overspending.

 It's your choice how and whether to manage your money.
 However, tracking your spending and cutting down costs will help you make it to the end of the year without going into the red.